newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/interview-questions.md

 * What makes her good in what she does?

-* How do you tell your friends what your partner does for a living?
+* How do you tell your friends what Marie does for a living?

-* Can you describe even better what your partner does?
+* Can you describe even better what Marie does?

 * Do you know what service standby provides?